about karen

 Realising the importance of the shared experience she is documenting her wealth of knowledge of theatrical practice via her blog and podcasts.

-A book – Extraordinary, ordinary Women: Untold Stories from the Founding of the State, and a short play – Home Rules.
+Extraordinary, Ordinary Women: Untold Stories from the Founding of the State.